 Try Other Exfoliating Products

-Roff suggests exfoliating your skin at home by using a purifying mask like the Urban Skin RX Purifying Pumpkin Pore Mask ($38).
-“This uses enzymes and vitamins to exfoliate skin,” she Roff.
-Another favorite exfoliating product is the Urban Skin RX Clarifying Gly/Sal Pads 5% ($28).
-“These use a combination of glycolic and salicylic hydroxyacids to remove access oils and promote skin clarity,” says Roff.
+Roff suggests exfoliating your skin at home by using a purifying mask like the Urban Skin RX Purifying 2-in-1 Pumpkin Pore Detox Mask and Scrub.
+“This uses enzymes and vitamins to exfoliate skin,” says Roff.
+Another favorite exfoliating product is the Urban Skin RX Clear and Even Tone Clarifying Glycolic Pads.
+“These use a combination of glycolic and salicylic hydroxyacids to remove excess oils and promote skin clarity,” says Roff.

 While we're on the topic of peels, check out even more amazing at-home peel treatments that will give you a glowy complexion in minutes.

 Tang SC, Yang JH.
 Dual effects of alpha-hydroxy acids on the skin.
 Molecules.
 2018;23(4):863. doi:10.3390/molecules23040863